wandb/docs/docs/guides/app/features/panels/weave/embedding-projector.md

 ### Digits MNIST

 While the above example shows the basic mechanics of logging embeddings, typically you are working with many more dimensions and samples.
-Let's consider the MMNIST Digits dataset ([UCI ML hand-written digits dataset](https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits)[s](https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits)) made available via [SciKit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load\_digits.html).
+Let's consider the MNIST Digits dataset ([UCI ML hand-written digits dataset](https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits)[s](https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits)) made available via [SciKit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load\_digits.html).
 This dataset has 1797 records, each with 64 dimensions.
 The problem is a 10 class classification use case.
 We can convert the input data to an image for visualization as well.

 ```python
 import wandb